archwairs/archwairs.github.io/README.md

-layout: page
-title: "Home"
-permalink: /home

-This is the home page
+This is the blog that I have been thinking about making for a while now.
+Here it is!
+I hope you find something interesting.